OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 ## Test Objectives

 - Identify SQL injection points.
-- Assess the severity of the injection and the level of access that can be taken through it.
+- Assess the severity of the injection and the level of access that can be achieved through it.

 ## How to Test